|Test Details for Ordering|

 - Students studying for exams that requires mental clarity and thinking with a clear mind.

-Prevention is better than cure and with hair, mineral analysis you have a tool that is a validated technique for; checking samples of hair for elements, and that may help you to plan and take steps to improve or restore your health.
+Prevention is better than cure and with hair, mineral analysis you have a tool that is a validated technique for; checking samples of hair for elements and help you to plan and take steps to improve or restore your health.
 You can begin to appreciate the advantages of proper scientific nutritional support.

-Balancing nutrition and minerals is an ongoing process that you can undertake before you become sick or ill.
+Balancing minerals is an ongoing process that you can undertake before you become sick or ill.
 You can start today and discover how you can take control of your health.